AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 ### `upgrade:tests`

-When the path argument is specified, this `upgrade` command applies all the major version MFTF upgrade scripts to a `Test Module` in the given path.
+When the path argument is specified, this `upgrade` command applies all the major version Functional Testing Framework upgrade scripts to a `Test Module` in the given path.
-Otherwise, it will apply all the major version MFTF upgrade scripts to all installed test components.
+Otherwise, it will apply all the major version Functional Testing Framework upgrade scripts to all installed test components.

 `Test Module` should have the directory structure of ActionGroup, Data, Metadata, Page, Section, Test, and Suite.